gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 ![MAMP Welcome Screen](../2015-11-16-running-grav-locally-with-mamp/MAMP.png)
 _Figure 1.
 MAMP startup screen._

 Remember, once you've got your Grav site working as you want locally all you need to do is copy/FTP the files over to your server!
-No database (worries) required.
+No database (worries) required

 **Additional Setup Options**